 Filing your taxes?
 Check the boxes.

-If you tick "Yes" to both questions
+If you check "Yes" to both questions

-- If you move before the next election, Elections Canada may not have your new address.
+- If you're registered and move before the next election, Elections Canada may not have your new address information.

 - If you're eligible to vote but not registered, you'll need to take steps to register when it's time to vote.